HitaloM/PyKorone/docs/source/usage_and_configuration/configuration.md

 ## Disabling and Enabling Commands

 You can disable and enable commands in groups by using the `/disable` and `/enable` commands.
 These commands allow you to disable and enable commands for the entire group.
 For more information, see the [Disabling](/modules/disabling) module section of the documentation.

+## And More

+_PyKorone_ has more configuration options that you can explore, some modules have specific commands to configure their behavior.
+You can learn more about the available modules in the [Modules](/modules/index) section of the documentation.